rioshen/data-structures/Sorting/README.md

 }
 ```

+The `selection sort` improves on the `bubble sort` by reducing the number of swaps necessary from O(N ^ 2) to O(N).
+The time complexity of `selection sort` is still O(N ^ 2), however, it is faster than `bubble sort` because it reduces the swap times.

 ####Insertion Sort
-The insertion sort algorithm sorts a list of values by repetitively inserting a particular value into a subset of the list that has already been sorted.
+The _insertion sort_ algorithm sorts a list of values by repetitively inserting a particular value into a subset of the list that has already been sorted.

-Sort the first two values in the list relative to each other by exchanging them if necessary.
-Insert the list’s third value into the appropriate position relative to the first two (sorted) values.
-Then insert the fourth value into its proper position relative to the first three values in the list.
-Each time an insertion is made, the number of values in the sorted subset in- creases by one.
++ Sort the first two values in the list relative to each other by exchanging them if necessary.
++ Insert the list’s third value into the appropriate position relative to the first two (sorted) values.
++ Then insert the fourth value into its proper position relative to the first three values in the list.
++ Each time an insertion is made, the number of values in the sorted subset in- creases by one.
 Continue this process until all values in the list are completely sorted.

 ```
 public void insertion(int[] nums) {